Kevinpgalligan/KevingalWebsite/pages/blog/never-see.md

      alt="Police officers kneeling down and inspecting a bunch of bags of white powder, scattered across a wooden floor.
 A TV with a cracked screen is in the background.
 The officers are missing their eyes and their faces are all blurred / contorted." class="centered">

-*You don't want to hear your fiancé say "I'll be right back, I've gotta take a dump" while the two of you are having dinner together with your parents for the first time.* I don't know what the hell this is.
+*You don't want to hear your fiancé say "I'll be right back, I've gotta take a dump" while the two of you are having dinner together with your parents for the first time.* And I'm not sure why a Willy Wonka meme is supposed to be relevant to this one.

 <img src="{{ url_for('static', filename='img/never-see/sd/dump.jpg') }}"
      alt="That Willy Wonka meme where he's leaning on his elbow, except someone else is badly superimposed over him.
 Again, there's meme text."